-It’s essential to have yourself a working, informative, updated, and interesting website that you’ll work on building traffic to, and then you can begin to develop strategies that will bring visitors to it.
+It’s essential to have a working, informative, updated, and interesting website that you’ll work on building traffic to.
+Then you can begin to develop strategies that will bring visitors to it.

 Use your social media to link to your website but don’t simply spam followers with the links.
 Use these accounts to share insightful and useful content including white papers, video links, and free offers.